jfuertes8/world-travel/README.md

 ## How to use
 Since this project is using Tailwing CDN link, you can simply download the folder and open the index.html to start playing around with the website files

+## Live demo
+You can try this webpage here: https://jfuertes8.github.io/world-travel/